 Remote sensing satellite images have been commonly used to study rangelands.
-Different image classification approaches and band ratios have been used to assess rangeland conditions through estimates of biomass, productivity, or vegetative ground cover (Jensen, 1996).
-The relative abundance of total green vegetation can be estimated using Normalized Difference Vegetation Index (NDVI) (Jensen, 1996, Montandon and Small, 2008).
-This index is calculated using the spectral properties of vegetation reflectance in the red (R) and near-infrared (NIR) wavelengths (Rouse et al., 1974).
-Green vegetation typically has low reflectance in the red portion (630 - 690 nm) of the electromagnetic spectrum due to scattering and the absorption of radiation by chlorophyll pigments, but high reflectance of the near-infrared portion of the spectrum (760 - 900 nm) by leaf mesophyll (Jensen, 1996).
-NDVI is expressed as (Rouse et al., 1974):
+Different image classification approaches and band ratios have been used to assess rangeland conditions through estimates of biomass, productivity, or vegetative ground cover (Jensen 1996).
+The relative abundance of total green vegetation can be estimated using the normalized-difference vegetation index (NDVI; Jensen 1996).
+This index is calculated using the spectral properties of vegetation reflectance in the red (R) and near-infrared (NIR) wavelengths (Rouse et al. 1974).
+Green vegetation typically has low reflectance in the R band (630-690 nm) due to radiation absorption by chlorophyll pigments, but high reflectance in the NIR band (760-900 nm) due to scattering by leaf mesophyll (Jensen 1996).
+NDVI is expressed as the following (Rouse et al. 1974):

-$$NDVI = \frac{NIR \ band \ -R \ band}{NIR \ band \ +R \ band}$$ (Eq.
-1)
+$$NDVI = \frac{NIRband - Rband}{NIRband + Rband}$$ [1]

 NDVI values range between -1 and 1.
-Higher values represent greater amounts of photosynthetic vegetation (Jensen, 1996).
-In semi-arid grasslands, NDVI has been successfully correlated with field-based measurements of grassland biomass and some of the previously published correlation coefficients (R^2) have ranged between 0.74-0.96 (Anderson et al., 1993, Fukuo et al., 2001, Wylie et al., 2002, Zha et al., 2003, Kensuke et al., 2005).
-In Mongolia, several coarse-scale studies have estimated the nationwide or regional rangeland productivity using NDVI (Purevdorj et al., 1998, Bayarjargal et al., 2000, Yu et al., 2003, Yu et al., 2004, Bayarjargal et al., 2006, Erdenetuya and Khudulmur, 2008, Tachiri et al., 2008, Iwasaki, 2009).
-NDVI has not been commonly used for land use and land cover change detection purposes in Mongolia, although NDVI has been widely used for change detection purpose in other regions of the world (e.g., Jin and Sader, 2005, Cakir et al., 2006, Numata et al., 2007, Karnieli et al., 2008).
+Higher values represent greater amounts of photosynthetic vegetation (Jensen 1996).
+In semiarid grasslands, NDVI has been successfully correlated with field-based measurements of grassland biomass and some of the previously published correlation coefficients ( $R^2$ ) have ranged between 0.74 and 0.96 (Fukuo et al. 2001; Wylie et al. 2002; Zha et al. 2003; Kensuke et al. 2005).
+In Mongolia, several coarse-scale studies have estimated the nationwide or regional rangeland productivity using NDVI (Purevdorj et al. 1998; Bayarjargal et al. 2000, 2006; Yu et al. 2003, 2004; Erdenetuya and Khudulmur 2008; Tachiri et al. 2008; Iwasaki 2009).
+NDVI has not been commonly used for land use and land cover change detection purposes in Mongolia, although NDVI has been widely used for change detection purposes in other regions of the world (e.g., Jin and Sader 2005; Cakir et al. 2006; Numata et al. 2007; Karnieli et al. 2008).

-In addition to remote sensing, accurate GPS-based mapping of nomadic herding household distribution along with field-based vegetation and soil measurements can provide baseline data for analysis of spatial patterns of grazing use and rangeland conditions.
-Such spatial analysis can be used to determine whether rangelands are deteriorating or degrading (Koppel et al., 2002, Pearson, 2002, Zhong Su et al., 2006, Kefi et al., 2007, Roder et al., 2008).
-GPS mapping-based analyses of nomadic grazing management have not been common in Mongolia, although spatial pattern analyses of fine-scale vegetation and soil distribution have been performed (Zemmrich et al., 2007: Sasaki et al., 2008).
-Such geospatial analyses are crucially important in understanding rangeland health in spatially-dynamic nomadic grazing systems.
+In addition to remote sensing, accurate GPS-based mapping of nomadic herding household distribution along with fieldbased vegetation and soil measurements can provide baseline data for analysis of spatial patterns of grazing use and rangeland conditions.
+Such spatial analysis can be used to determine whether rangelands are deteriorating or degrading (Koppel et al. 2002; Zhong Su et al. 2006; Kefi et al. 2007).
+GPS mapping-based analyses of nomadic grazing management have not been common in Mongolia, although spatial pattern analyses of fine-scale vegetation and soil distribution have been performed (Zemmrich et al. 2007; Sasaki et al. 2008).
+Such geospatial analyses are crucially important in understanding rangeland health in spatially dynamic nomadic grazing systems.